wp-plugins/zedity/readme.txt

 Zedity is an innovative editor that gives you unprecedented design freedom.
 Now you can really design outside the box!

 == Description ==
-Zedity is an original and unique HTML5 editor that drastically improves the way you create your content.
+Zedity is an original and unique HTML5 editor that makes it extremely easy, quick and flexible to create your content.

-With Zedity you can implement any creative design you have in mind, in a fraction of the time you're used to!
-Not only does Zedity boost your productivity, but it also enables anyone to achieve professional results without any technical skills!

-Last but not the least, Zedity generates HTML5 content without any external plugin (e.g. Flash): thus, the content you create can be seen correctly on any device running a modern browser.

-Here is a video that gives you an idea of how easy it is to create content with Zedity:
+** Advantages: **
+- design freedom: with Zedity you can implement any creative design you have in mind.
+You can place any media (images, videos, docs, audios, etc.) wherever you want: you won't experience that frustrating feeling of not being able to place object where you'd like them to be.
+- save time: creating content with Zedity is easy and intuitive: just drag and drop media boxes, with no more need to struggle with the HTML/CSS code!
+- professional results: Zedity has been designed to be very easy but, at the same time, very flexible and powerful to enable anyone to achieve professional results.

 [youtube http://www.youtube.com/watch?v=AOlNNbiw1-A]

+- no external plugins: Zedity generates HTML5 content with no need for external plugins, i.e. no Flash.
+That means that your content can be seen correctly on any device running a modern browser.

+**Social page and web site:**
 Contact us to share your link on our [Facebook page](https://www.facebook.com/Zedity)!

 Visit the [Zedity Plugin for WordPress site](http://zedity.com/plugin/wp).